+There was no change in our internal control over financial reporting that occurred during the fiscal quarter ended September 30, 2021 covered by this Quarterly Report on Form 10-Q that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+The material weakness discussed below was remediated during the quarter ended September 30, 2021.

+Remediation of a Material weakness in Internal Control over Financial Reporting

-There was no change in our internal control over financial reporting that occurred during the three months ended March 31, 2021 covered by this Quarterly Report on Form 10-Q that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting as the circumstances that led to the restatement of our financial statements had not yet been identified.
-However, management did implement changes in internal control over financial reporting during second quarter of 2021 designed to remediate a material weakness solely related to the presentation of the Company's warrants as equity instead of liability.
-We plan to enhance our processes to identify and appropriately apply applicable accounting requirements to better evaluate and understand the nuances of the complex accounting standards that apply to our financial statements.
-Our plans at this time include increasing communication among our personnel and third-party professionals with whom we consult regarding complex accounting applications.
-The elements of our remediation plan can only be accomplished over time, and we can offer no assurance that these initiatives will ultimately have the intended effects.
+We recognize the importance of the control environment as it sets the overall tone for the Company and is the foundation for all other components of internal control.
+Consequently, we designed and implemented remediation measures to address the material weakness previously identified and enhance our internal control over financial reporting.
+In light of the material weakness, we enhanced our processes to identify and appropriately apply applicable accounting requirements to better evaluate and understand the nuances of the complex accounting standards that apply to our financial statements, including providing enhanced access to accounting literature, research materials and documents and increased communication among our personnel and third-party professionals with whom we consult regarding complex accounting applications.
+The foregoing actions, which we believe remediated the material weakness in internal control over financial reporting, were completed as of the date of June 30, 2021